 In 2014 I began working toward publishing my own comic books and in 2015 launched my new comic book brand Pythor Comics.
-To date I've created three mini comics based on my puppet show "Heroes Past and Present" and two based on my other superhero characters.
-All five comics can be viewed for free on the Pythor Comics website: http://www.pythorcomics.ca/ New mini comics will be posted there every so often, so please come back for more!
+To date I've created six mini comics, three of which are based on my puppet show "Heroes Past and Present".
+The mini comics can all be read for free on this blog as well as on the Pythor Comics website.

 Here is a sample page from the "Pythor the Barbarian" mini comic!

 This is one of the first sketches that I did of Pythor's nemesis Doomstrike the Wizard.

 I've created several stories for Pythor that I'd like to do as comic books or storybooks, for which I have a whole cast of new characters.
 Among them is a species of villainous, green lizard dudes that I call Reptillion Warriors!
 They're after Pythor's mystical Dragon Amulet which gives him the Power to summons his mighty Dragon Axe.

 I also made a Pythor the Barbarian T-Shirt which is available on this blog!

 Griffon Shadow is my Gothic Fantasy hero and one of my gay "superhero" characters.
 I don't know of too many gay heroes, so I made up my own!
 The first Griffon Shadow mini comic was created and posted online in 2015.
 It's free to read online along with my other mini comics, here on this blog or on the Pythor Comics website.

 Above is a sample page from the "Griffon Shadow" mini comic book!

 This is the prototype toy puppet of Griffon Shadow which I hand-made.